 Where the contractual obligations of financial instruments (including share capital) are equivalent to a similar debt instrument, those financial instruments are classed as financial liabilities.
 Financial liabilities are presented as such in the balance sheet.
-Finance costs and gains or losses relating to financial liabilities are included in the profit and loss account.
+Finance costs and gains or losses relating to financial liabilities are included in the income statement.
 Finance costs are calculated so as to produce a constant rate of return on the outstanding liability.